cdapio/cdap/docs/developer-guide/source/rest.rst

 The DataSet Type API allows you to interact with `Continuuity Reactor DataSet Types <advanced.html#dataset-system>`_ through HTTP.
 You can list all DataSet types and get information about each type.
-DataSet types are exposed through the  DataSet modules [DOCNOTE: FIXME! add? loaded into Continuuity Reactor].
+DataSet types are declared by the DataSet modules added to Continnuuity Reactor.
 To delete a DataSet type, you delete the DataSet module that contains the type as described under `Deleting a DataSet Module <#deleting-a-dataset-module>`_.